lhao03/lhao03.github.io/index.markdown

 description: Currently studying computer science and chemistry at the University of British Columbia.
 ---

 Hello, welcome to my plethora of thoughts.
-I enjoy learning about how and why things work, especially pertaining to quantum chemistry, thermodynamics and programming language theory.
+I enjoy learning about how and why things work, especially pertaining to quantum chemistry, physical chemistry and a bit of programming language theory and synthetic biology.
+I'm interested in predicting the behavior of molecules and biological entities using theory and computation!

 List of things currently doing (in no particular order):